 Yes!
 We do offer a variety of labs in our clinic with results within minutes.
 Please see a list of the labs we offer on the services page.
-Sometimes your doctor will need to order labs that are not performed in the clinic and we have the option of drawing the lab in the clinic or sending you to the lab facility that is walking distance from the clinic and these labs are usually available the next business day.
+Sometimes your doctor will need to order labs that are not performed in the clinic and we have the option of drawing the lab in the clinic or sending you to the lab facility of your choice.

 Do you perform X-rays?